nehapandit203/Low-Level-Designs/README.md

 ## Schema Design Tips/Approach

-* Gather Requirements: Gather Requirements/Clarify
+* Gather Requirements : Gather Requirements/Clarify
-* Class Diagram: Find Entities and attributes
+* Class Diagram : Find Entities and attributes
-* Schema diagram:
+* Schema diagram :
       - Gather nouns or the nouns for which we store info and create a table for that.
       - Keep table name in the plural and in snake case.
       - Everything for which you have to store info about the table(which is not a relationship with other entities) creates that as column of the table.